Slow cooker vegan beef stew and dumplings is the epitome of plant-based comfort food.

 - Garnish with some twigs of fresh parsley.

-- For a cheezie hit and boost of nutrients add a tsp or 2 of nutritional yeast powder to each serving.
+- For a cheezie hit and boost of nutrients add a teaspoon or 2 of nutritional yeast powder to each serving.
 Just mix through the stew and it will dissolve.

 - A chunk of wholemeal bread would be amazing with this vegan stew.
 Try my easy vegan Irish soda bread recipe.